MahruHass/code-challenge/readme.md

 ## Challenge Details

 ### Objective
+Fork this project and share your github link with the implementation please

 Build an API endpoint that:
 1. Receives a video file and campaign ID
 2. Distributes this video to multiple services in parallel